-TELE 1040 - Customer Provided Equipment Setup and Integration
+TELE 1040 - Customer Provided Equipment Setup and Integration 3 Credits

-Co-requisite(s): TELE 1010, TELE 1020, TELE
+Weekly Contact Hours: Lecture - 2 Lab 2 - 2 Lab 3 - 0 Pre-requisite(s): None Co-requisite(s): TELE 1010, TELE 1020, TELE 1030

 This course is designed to give the student the theoretical knowledge of A/V and other technologies encountered during a typical U-Verse (triple play services) installation.
 Topics include A/V systems, Alarms, computer equipment, Access Points, etc. In addition, the student will be required to integrate the various technologies into one operational system.